boge8888/cits5551_IoT/README.md

 # Run HBMbackend on Linux/macOS
 java -jar idea-sharing-0.0.1-SNAPSHOT.jar
 ```
 The server can respond to request from the frontend web page on port 8080.
+We provide a [swagger ui] (http://120.78.146.114:8080/swagger-ui.html#) to briefly present the server APIs.